studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 Your local time, location of residence, and whether or not you have an account with a brokerage are all factors that determine whether or not you can buy a share of your favorite stock.

-But what if I told you that, no matter where you are, you can create your own ERC20 token that tracks the price of TSLA and launch it onto the Ethereum Mainnet, and trade it with other people _today_?
+But what if I told you that, no matter where you are or what time it is, you can create your own ERC20 token that tracks the price of TSLA and launch it onto the Ethereum Mainnet, and trade it with other people _today_?
 A token that can be traded anywhere and anytime.

 # How is this possible?